livelace/gosquito/README.md

 ### Main goal:

-To replace various in-house automated tasks of data gathering with single tool.
+To replace various in-house automated tasks for data gathering with single tool.

 ### Features: